Munetios/Munetios-Weather/README.md

 ## License

 - Source code: Munetios License v1.2 (see LICENSE)
-- Weather data: Open-Meteo (CC BY-NC 4.0) — see NOTICE
+- Weather data: Open-Meteo (CC BY 4.0) — see NOTICE